911±¬ÁĎÍř

 Zadar Introduction Walking Tour (Self Guided), Zadar

-Sit on the steps of the Sea Organ and watch what Alfred Hitchcock called "the most beautiful sunset in the world."
-The sun sets, the light show begins, and people dance over the Greeting to the Sun.
-Don't miss it.
+So why not end your walk at the water’s edge?
+Find a seat on the steps of the Sea Organ and stay for what Alfred Hitchcock once called “the most beautiful sunset in the world.”
+As the sky ignites, the Sea Organ hums its melody, the light show begins, and people dance across the solar-powered tiles of the Greeting to the Sun.
+It's a moment that stays with you-don’t miss it.

 Zadar Introduction Walking Tour Map